pemudakoding/Digital-Store-Assistant/.docs/08-image-support.md

 ## Overview

 The image support system allows admins to add, update, preview, and remove images from store products.
-Images are automatically uploaded to external hosting service (Uguu.se) and stored as URLs in the database.
+Images are automatically uploaded to Pixhost.to for permanent storage and stored as URLs in the database.

 ## Features

 ### 🖼️ Image Upload
-- **Automatic Upload**: Images are uploaded to Uguu.se hosting service
+- **Permanent Storage**: Images are uploaded to Pixhost.to for lifetime storage
 - **Multiple Methods**: Support both attachment and reply-based uploads
 - **Format Support**: Supports all image formats supported by WhatsApp
 - **Error Handling**: Graceful fallback if upload fails